^

 How is adenovirus infection prevented?

-In the prevention of adenoviral diseases, the main role belongs to the methods of increasing the nonspecific resistance of the organism (hardening, rational nutrition).
-During epidemic outbreaks, interferon or drugs from the group of interferon inductors are prescribed to contact persons.
-In the outbreak carry out the current disinfection.
+In the prevention of adenoviral diseases, the main role belongs to methods of increasing the non-specific resistance of the body (hardening, rational nutrition).
+During epidemic outbreaks, contact persons are prescribed interferon or drugs from the group of interferon inducers.
+Current disinfection is carried out in the outbreak.
 During outbreaks of adenoviral infections, children are separated for at least 10 days after the last patient is identified.

 The prognosis is usually favorable.
-Discharge from the hospital is carried out after clinical recovery.
+Discharge from the hospital occurs after clinical recovery.